Morocco has brought in its strange own version of the burka ban

-The Moroccan government banned the sale, production and import of the burka on Monday and ordered retailers of the garment to destroy existing stock within 48 hours.
-Though no official announcement has been made, a high-ranking interior ministry official confirmed the ban to Le360 news, citing “security concerns” as behind the decision.
+The Moroccan government banned the sale, production and import of burkas on Monday – retailers were given 48 hours to destroy their stocks of the garment.
+Though no official announcement has been made, a high-ranking Interior Ministry official confirmed the ban to the French-language website Le360, citing “security concerns”.

-The news has been controversial within the country and split debate between those who argue the ban impinges on the freedom of women and those who argue it necessary to curb the influence of an interpretation of Islam that is both foreign to the kingdom’s religious heritage and extreme.
-In protest, Moroccan Salafist Sheikh Abdelhamid Abounaim has publicly pledged to defy the ban by giving away the garment for free, while in a Facebook post Preacher Sheikh Mohamed Fizazi has argued the ban is justified as the garment is culturally symbolic of other countries and not Moroccan religious dress.
+Controversy is raging in the country.
+Some argue the ban impinges on the freedom of women.
+Others welcome it as a curb on the influence of an interpretation of Islam that is both foreign to the kingdom’s religious heritage and extreme.
+In protest, Moroccan Salafist Sheikh Abdelhamid Abounaim has pledged to defy the ban by giving away the garment for free.
+Prominent cleric Sheikh Mohamed Fizazi has argued the ban is justified as the burka is culturally symbolic of other countries and is not a Moroccan religious outfit.

-However, the ban on the sale, production and import of the burka demonstrates a more considered response to a rising fear of extremism than the burkini ban which swept through France in 2016.
-Through restricting access to the garment, it is hoped less women will wear it.
+However, the ban on the sale, production and import of the burka does represent a more considered response to a rising fear of extremism than the burkini ban which swept through France last year.
+Through restricting access to the garment, it is hoped fewer women will wear it.
 A Moroccan woman is therefore still free to wear the burka – but good luck with acquiring it in the country.

 This approach means Morocco has, so far, avoided criminalising the female form in the way an outright ban on the wearing of the garment would.
-Though this could be pitched as a positive and a smarter response to perceived threats to the fabric of Moroccan society, it unfortunately seems similar to the approach Saudi Arabia has historically taken to women driving.
+Though this could be pitched as a positive and a smarter response to perceived threats to the fabric of Moroccan society, it unfortunately seems similar to the approach Saudi Arabia takes to women driving.

 In pictures: Protest against burkini bans in London